spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

     | `scar` | The Spectro Cloud Artifact Repository (SCAR) credentials for Palette VerteX FIPS images.
 These credentials are provided by our support team. | object |

-    Save the **values.yaml** file after you have populated the required parameters mentioned in the table.
+    Save the **values.yaml** file after you have populated the required parameters listed in the table.

      <br />